senanu/b40/docs/labs/R/intro_to_rstudio.md

    5. You will *probably* be given a warning that a package called 'knitr' is required but not installed.
 Click install.
 It will install on the web server, not on your computer.
    6. Go to the "Session" menu and select "Set Working Directory" and then "To source file location".
          {% include figure.html url="/b40/assets/labs/01_SetWorkingDirectory.png" width="80%" caption="Figure 6.
 Setting the working directory" %}
-4. If you are using a stand-alone version of RStudio
-   1. Go to the file menu, and select "Open File..."
-   2. Find the file where you saved it.
-It will open in the top-left quadrant.
-   3. Go to the "Session" menu and select "Set Working Directory" and then "To source file location" (Figure 6 above and 7 below.)

 You will need to do the above steps for every project we do.
 You should now have the R Markdown file loaded into either RStudio or Posit Cloud.
 It should look like the attached picture.

 ## Installing packages
 R allows users to extend the language by writing 'packages' which contain commands for (often) specialized tasks.
 We will take advantage of a few of those.
 For now, the main one we need is called 'knitr'.
 If you are using Posit Cloud, you probably don't need to do this, but if you are using RStudio itself, you probably will.

+1. Depending on the file, you may see a yellow strip across the top indicating that you need to install a package.
+Simply click "install"
+     {% include figure.html url="/b40/assets/labs/01_Install_bar.png" width="80%" caption="Figure 7.
+Yellow strip indicating you need to install packages" %}
-1. If you don't see a yellow strip and you need to install packages, then in the lower-right quadrant, choose the "Packages" tab, then click "Install".
+2. If you need to install a package but don't see a yellow strip, then in the lower-right quadrant, choose the "Packages" tab, then click "Install".
-     {% include figure.html url="/b40/assets/labs/01_InstallKnitr2.png" width="80%" caption="Figure 7.
+     {% include figure.html url="/b40/assets/labs/01_InstallKnitr2.png" width="80%" caption="Figure 8.
 Installing packages (knitr in this case)" %}
-2. In the pop-up dialog box, type "knitr", then click "Install"
+3. In the pop-up dialog box, type "knitr", then click "Install"
-3. You will see messages scroll up in the lower-left quadrant.
+4. You will see messages scroll up in the lower-left quadrant.
 Near the end, it should say "* Done (knitr)".
-4. Depending on the file, you may see a yellow strip across the top indicating that you need to install a package.
-Simply click "install"
-     {% include figure.html url="/b40/assets/labs/01_Install_bar.png" width="80%" caption="Figure 8.
-Yellow strip indicating you need to install packages" %}

 Once a package is installed, you shouldn't have to install it again (unless you do lots of upgrading at a later date)